 The TEGOS examined rod exploitation rates on rivers with counters in 2008 to derive estimates of the likely range of exploitation by anglers on salmon stocks.
 Since then, new counters have been installed on many rivers and a time series of rod exploitation has been generated on a range of rivers nationally.
 An extensive review of salmon exploitation rates in Irish rivers (Millane et al., 2017) using rod catch and fish counter data was published in 2017 but has not yet been incorporated into estimates of adult salmon return.
-The TEGOS intend to further develop this recently published data to refine the rod exploitation rates currently being used to provide estimates of salmon stock status.
+It is envisaged that this work will be revised to include more recent data as well as investigating if climatic influences and river characteristics can be incorporated into exploitation rates.
+As such, TEGOS intend to further develop this data to refine the rod exploitation rates currently being used to provide estimates of salmon stock status.